victorsouza/combinatorialspace/content/post/polytope.md

 Define then `$B_n \subset \mathbb{R}^{n^2}$` as the natural embedding of the set of all doubly stochastic matrices into `$\mathbb{R}^{n^2}$`.
 It is easy to see that this set is convex.
 Indeed, any convex combination of matrices in `$B_n$` remains positive and have the stochastic property.

-The set `$B_n$` is not empty, indeed, the identity matrix is doubly stochastic.
+The set `$B_n$` is not empty, as the identity matrix is doubly stochastic.
 Additionally, any permutation matrix `$P_\sigma = (\delta_{i,\sigma(j)})$` is doubly stochastic.
 Here, `$\delta_{x,y}$` is the indicator for `$x=y$`, so a permutation matrix have exactly one entry 1 on every column and every row, all other entries are 0.
 We have `$n!$` such matrices.
 It is easy to see that these matrices are the only doubly stochastic matrices with integer coordinates.
 Indeed, these are the points where `$B_n$` intersects the integer lattice `$\mathbb{Z}^{n^2}$`.

 Our goal is to show this characterization of `$B_n$`:

 > __Theorem (Birkhoff–von Neumann)__
-> The set `$B_n$` forms a convex polyhedron where the vertices are the permutation matrices.
+> The set `$B_n$` forms a convex polytope where the vertices are the permutation matrices.

 In particular, this show that a doubly stochastic matrix can be written as a convex combination of permutation matrices.
 Our proof to this theorem will use perfect matchings in bipartite graphs, so we need a little detour into graph theory.
+This next section can be skipped if the reader is familiar with the common notation in graph theory.

 # Bipartite Graphs